Esperance Physiotherapy was established in 1989

-In 1999 Esperance Physiotherapy won the Esperance Chamber of Commerce (ECCI) award for health education in the rural sector.
-You can read a interview with the ECCI about Esperance Physiotherapy here.
+In 1999, Esperance Physiotherapy won the Esperance Chamber of Commerce (ECCI) award for health education in the rural sector.
+You can read an interview with the ECCI about Esperance Physiotherapy here.

-In 2009 and 2015, Esperance Physiotherapy was awarded Practice Accreditation status by Quality in Practice under its accreditation program.
+In 2009 and 2015, Esperance Physiotherapy was awarded Practice Accreditation by Quality in Practice.

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.